IQ404/study-notes/README.md

   - Object space (the space before model transformation), world space, and view space, in OpenGL, are represented in right-handed coordinates.
   - All the spaces after transformed by projection matrix, in OpenGL, are represented in left-handed coordinates.
+  - Projection matrices created by `glm` do this coordinates flipping for us.
   - The parameters representing near and far planes in function `glm::perspective` are expecting absolute distance from the camera to the plane in front of the camera.
   - The parameters representing near and far planes in function `glm::ortho` are expecting values on z-axis in a left-handed coordinates (or equivalently, the displacement along the viewing direction).